On deformation rings of residual Galois representations with three Jordan-Holder factors and modularity: Principality of The Reducibility Ideal

-The goal of this section is to show that with Assumptions (\ref{main assumptions})(1)(2)(3), the reducibility ideal of $R$ is principal in a general context of pseudorepresentations.
+for $i,j \in \{1,2\}, i \ne j$.
+However, in the context of three Jordan-H\"{o}lder factors, the structure of the total reducibility ideal $I^{tot}$ is more complicated.
+These assumptions in Assumptions \ref{main assumptions} (1)-(3) and self-duality of $\sigma$ are key to simplifying the expression of $I^{\tot}$ and achieving principality.
+They can be thought of as analogous to $(\star)$ in the case of three Jordan-H\"{o}lder factors.

 Bella\"{i}che and Chenevier \cite{bellaiche2009families} first studied the theory of pseudocharacters and introduced generalized matrix algebras (GMAs).
 Later, Chenevier \cite{chenevier2014p} generalized pseudocharacters to pseudorepresentations (\textit{determinants} in his terminology), extending the base ring to an arbitrary ring.
 Furthermore, Wake and Wang-Erickson \cite{wake2019deformation} studied pseudodeformation conditions for pseudorepresentations.
 Their work regarding representability of the pseudodeformation functor with conditions extends the result of \cite{ramakrishna1993variation} from representations to pseudorepresentations.
-In this section, we will consider pseudorepresentations with Fontaine-Laffaille at $p$ condition.
 We will largely follow notation and definitions in \cite{wake2019deformation} and \cite{chenevier2014p}.